Computer Engineer Career Overview

 Computer Engineer Salary and Career Outlook

-The BLS reports computer hardware engineers earn a lucrative annual median pay of $119,560.
-Pay for these positions varies depending on the sector; those working in computer systems design make a median salary of $114,190, while engineers in computer and peripheral equipment manufacturing earn $146,640 per year.
+The BLS reports computer hardware engineers earn a lucrative annual median pay of $128,170.
+Pay for these positions varies depending on the sector; those working in computer systems design make an average annual salary of $128,440, while engineers in computer and peripheral equipment manufacturing earn an average wage of $142,160 per year.

 How to Become a Computer Engineer

-Other forms of continued education may help applicants find computer engineering roles.
-Certifications and camps provide in-depth studies of programming languages, systems, or hardware that can line up with a candidate's desired role.
+Other forms of continued education may help you find computer engineering roles.
+Certifications and camps provide in-depth studies of programming languages, systems, or hardware that can line up with your desired role.
 For example, an engineer hoping to specialize in servers can take IBM i and MacOS Server courses to learn about the technologies widely used in server development.

 - Steps to Becoming a Computer Engineer: View the overall process and timeline for finding a career in computer engineering.